Information will be posted here for you

 appraiser.
 If you do not file a protest within the 30 days, you possibly will not be able to change the value that

 DCAD assigned for your home.

-When the time comes later for you to go to DCAD,you can make an appointment with
+be very few people coming early.
+If you wait much later, when the time comes for you to go to DCAD,you can make

 Since there is no public record of the new home sales, DCAD has obtained the sale prices from the new